SRA-VJTI/eklavya.github.io/_pages/about.md

 So, when is the technical round?

-First round starts from 28th June and ends on 8th of July.
+First round starts from 10th June and ends on 17th June.

 What preparations should I do for the first round

 1. Go through SRA exclusive resources, i.e. ppts from workshops and assignments
-Note: assignments will be prioritized in your selections as well, so do attempt all the incomplete assignment s from all workshops
+Note: assignments will be prioritized in your selections as well, so do attempt all the incomplete assignments from all workshops

 And that's it!  😤